 I’ve been thinking about this a bit more in the last few years with the visual question answering setting.
 One particular data set that I found very interesting is a data set called viswis.
 It’s a benchmark that is collected from visually impaired users.
 For the setting in this work, the authors have a set up where visually impaired users can post a question and an image that they take.
 Then there’s a crowdsourcing system so other people can answer this question given the image.
 If you look at the properties of this dataset and compare the other visual question answering datasets, it’s very different.
 Sometimes the images are not pointing to the right object or it’s a blurry image because of the way the users are able to take pictures.
 I think here we can basically think about what is the next thing that we can do.
 For example, maybe the big challenge here is actually giving enough good feedback given the image and the questions so we can get a better image.
 There’s also an interesting privacy concern related to your work given this dataset because a lot of times the visually impaired are interested in answers for questions that can contain sensitive information.
 For example, maybe they want to know what their credit card number is and they’re going to post an image of a credit card or they want somebody to read a document that has some sort of information.
 Working with the state is particularly interesting for those reasons too.

 Aida: In the visual question answering work that we did, we were comparing discriminative versus generative models.
-In previous work that shows that generalized models generalize better to out of distribution settings because they don’t overfit as much as a discriminative model.
+In previous work that shows that generalized machine learning models generalize better to out of distribution settings because they don’t overfit as much as a discriminative model.
 The discriminative models tend to overfit a bit more.
 And that was basically the hypothesis we wanted to test in this particular setup.
 In our experiments, we interestingly see that generative models do better.
 They’re more robust in out of distribution generalization in most conditions.
-So for a particular family of models that we looked at, the results were strong.
+So for a particular family of machine learning models that we looked at, the results were strong.
 For another model it was less strong, but we still see some patterns.
 I think maybe one thing to actually study a bit more in the future is this difference and maybe focusing on the generative models would be a better way to move forward.

 PAI: In one of your papers, you discuss commonsense knowledge.
 First, I’d like to get to how you would define commonsense knowledge.